saurav2109/llmchatbot/README.md

 ## Example Usage

-1. The chatbot is hosted using **Streamlit**, and you can try it out here: [https://llmchatbot-for-lecture.streamlit.app/](https://llmchatbot-for-lecture.streamlit.app/).
+1. The chatbot is currently hosted using **Streamlit**, and you can try it out here: [https://llmchatbot-for-lecture.streamlit.app/](https://llmchatbot-for-lecture.streamlit.app/).
+   (Note: Hosting may transition to a different server with a different url in the future to accommodate expansion.)

 2. The chatbot provides accurate and context-aware responses, citing relevant portions of the lecture when possible.
 For example:
    ![Example1](sources/readme/screencapture1.png)